sameersbn/docker-gitlab/README.md

 GCS uploads are performed alongside normal backups, both through the appropriate `app:rake` command and when an automatic backup is performed.

+### OpenStack Swift Remote Backups

+The image can be configured to automatically upload the backups to an OpenStack Swift container.
+To enable automatic OpenStack backups first add `--env 'OPENSTACK_BACKUPS=true'` to the docker run command.
+In addition `OPENSTACK_BACKUP_CONTAINER` `OPENSTACK_BACKUP_REGION` must be properly configured to point to the desired OpenStack Swift container and region.
+Also authentication details must be specified through `OPENSTACK_BACKUP_USERNAME`, `OPENSTACK_BACKUP_PASSWORD`, `OPENSTACK_BACKUP_TENANT` and `OPENSTACK_BACKUP_AUTH_URL`.

+OpenStack Swift uploads are performed alongside normal backups, both through the appropriate `app:rake` command and when an automatic backup is performed.

 ## Rake Tasks

 The `app:rake` command allows you to run gitlab rake tasks.
 To run a rake task simply specify the task to be executed to the `app:rake` command.
 For example, if you want to gather information about GitLab and the system it runs on.